CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

 ipv4/ipv6".

-CONFIG_SECURITY_APPARMOR=yand at least one profile mediatingAA_CLASS_NETis loaded.
-Stock Resolute ships dozens of such profiles. - Not affected: upstream Linux, and every distribution that isn't carrying this Canonical-only patch.
+CONFIG_SECURITY_APPARMOR=yand at least one profile mediatingAA_CLASS_NETis loaded. stock Resolute ships dozens of them. - not affected: upstream Linux, and every distribution that isn't carrying this Canonical-only patch.

 | Date | Event |